sharedferret/Sparkle-Turntable-Bot/CONFIG.md

 		useapi: Set to true to use the last.fm service, false otherwise.
 		lastfmkey: Your last.fm api key.
-		Obtain an API key at http://www.last.fm/api/ or disable under Flags tcp
+		Obtain an API key at http://www.last.fm/api/ or disable under Flags http
+		usehttp: Set to true to enable HTTP connections, false otherwise.
+		port: The port you want to listen on.
+		host: The host you want to listen on (Use your computer's internal IP if you want to listen to external connections, localhost otherwise) tcp
 		usetcp: Set to true to enable TCP connections, false otherwise.
 		port: The port you want to listen on.